Uni-Hand: Universal Hand Motion Forecasting in Egocentric Views: Experimental Results

 Here we present the center prediction performance of our proposed Uni-Hand and the baselines on the publicly available datasets and our CABH benchmark.
-As Tab.~\ref{tab:compare_hand_egopat_h2o_3d}, Tab.~\ref{tab:compare_hand_egopat_h2o_2d}, and Tab.~\ref{tab:compare_hand_cabh} show, Uni-Hand produces the lowest prediction errors on most metrics compared to the SOTA baselines.
+As Tab.~\ref{tab:compare_hand_egopat_h2o_3d}$\sim$Tab.~\ref{tab:compare_hand_cabh} show, Uni-Hand produces the lowest prediction errors on most metrics compared to the SOTA baselines.
 Although some baselines show competitive performance in 2D and 3D respectively, they show specialized and lack consistent superiority across both spaces due to a lack of multi-modal fusion.
-In contrast, our universal framework accommodates both 3D structure information and 2D camera egomotion, achieving consistently comparable performance in both 2D and 3D spaces.
-Fig.~\ref{fig:viz_egopat_h2o_3d} and Fig.~\ref{fig:viz_2d_pred} visualize the predicted hand center waypoints, where Uni-Hand's predictions have better stability and directionality in multiple dimensions.
+In contrast, our universal framework accommodates both 3D structure information and 2D camera egomotion, achieving consistently comparable performance in both 2D and 3D spaces. \myblue{Besides, Uni-Hand consistently outperforms the baseline methods on Ego4D, which indicates that Uni-Hand can more effectively forecast semantically driven hand motion under limited observation (only 3-frame input) and highly dynamic head motion, rather than only extrapolating short-term kinematic hand patterns.} Fig.~\ref{fig:viz_egopat_h2o_3d} and Fig.~\ref{fig:viz_2d_pred} visualize the predicted hand center waypoints, where Uni-Hand's predictions have better stability and directionality in multiple dimensions.
 This suggests that Uni-Hand better captures hand motion patterns and potential human intentions during interaction by harmonizing multi-modal information.
 Moreover, HOT3D-Clips has small data volumes to supervise prediction models, where our Uni-Hand consistently outperforms the other baselines.
 This implies that our method better accommodates situations with limited training data.